ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 1. Check your email for the **Prepare deployment** link from your IBM representative.
 2. Click the link to access the deployment dashboard.
-3. The dashboard displays your orders with **In progress** status.
+3. The dashboard displays your orders with deployment preparation status.

 ### Configure deployment settings
 {: #configure-deployment}

-1. Click **Prepare deployment** from your in-progress order.
+1. Click **Prepare deployment** from your order.

-2. On the **Prepare deployment** screen, configure the following settings:
+2. The **Prepare deployment** side panel opens.
+Configure the following settings:

+   **Satellite location**

+   To begin configuring your deployment, select an IBM Cloud Satellite location and name your deployment.
+You can create and manage your satellite locations in IBM Cloud Satellite.

-   - **IBM Cloud Satellite location**: Select an existing Satellite location or create a new on-premises Satellite location
+   - **Satellite location**: Select an existing Satellite location from the dropdown
      - The Satellite location connects your on-premises infrastructure to {{site.data.keyword.cloud_notm}}
-     - The location must be present on {{site.data.keyword.cloud_notm}} without hosts initially
-     - Choose the region closest to your data center for optimal network latency
-     - To create a new location, open the [Satellite console](https://cloud.ibm.com/satellite/locations/create/onPrem){: external}
+     - To create a new location, you must first create it in [IBM Cloud Satellite](https://cloud.ibm.com/satellite/locations){: external}

+   **Deployment details**

+   - **Name**: Enter a descriptive name for your deployment

    - **Resource group**: Select the resource group for organizing your deployment resources

-   - **Deployment name**: Enter a descriptive name for your deployment
+     - You can view all resource groups or create a new resource group

-3. Click **Create** to complete the deployment preparation.
+3. Click **Create** to complete the deployment preparation, or click **Cancel** to close the panel without saving.

-4. Your **Deployment Preparation** status will be reflected as **Completed**.
+4. After you create the deployment, your **Deployment preparation** status changes to **Completed**.

 ## Next steps